Financial Help After You’re Hurt on Private Property

 It’s common for people to fall and hurt themselves because of poorly maintained sidewalks, unmarked curbs, slick surfaces or even poorly designed wheelchair ramps.

-If you needed medical tests or treatment after your fall, the Kentucky slip & fall lawyers at Morgan, Collins, Yeast & Salyer fight to get payment for your recovery.
+If you needed medical tests or treatment after your fall, the Kentucky and West Virginia slip & fall lawyers at Morgan, Collins, Yeast & Salyer fight to get payment for your recovery.

 What Should I Do First After a Slip & Fall Injury?